 Only a few companies gave bonuses to their contract or fixed-term workers.
 Even so, it’s usually smaller than full-time workers.
 However, this treatment has changed because of equal pay for equal work regulations in Japan.
 In October 2020, the Supreme Court decided that fixed-term employees are entitled to receive bonuses and retirement allowances, just like the full-time employees in their company.

-Bonuses in Japan are given two times a year.
+Bonuses in Japan are seasonal which is given two times a year.
 The summer bonus is based on financial evaluation from October to March of the previous year.
 The Winter bonus is based from April to September of the current year.
 So, if you are recruited in April, you won’t get the summer bonus for the first year.
 Also, if you resigned before the bonus giving date, you will not receive it.

 What should you expect?